imennajar/python-api-challenge/README.md

 plt.legend('Mouse ID', loc='upper right', frameon=True)

-#### Use the OpenWeatherMap API to retrieve weather data from the cities list generated in the started code
+#### Use the OpenWeatherMap API to retrieve weather data from the cities list
 ```
 # Set the API base URL